 This movie covers the whole tutorial and shows us first drawing the footprint of a house that’s 40 feet by 35 feet.
 The outline of the house is offset 3 feet to form a path running around the house.
 We dimension one side of the house displaying the length in feet and inches using an architectural dimension style.
-The roof is outlines using the polar drawing tool.
+The roof is outlined using the polar drawing tool.
 The front porch 6 foot 6 inches by 7 feet 9 inches to illustrate how inches are dealt with.
 The porch is then moved into position and a front boundary established.
-The design is dressed up with some plants from the symbol library and finally the design plotted onto an architectural C size sheet with a title block.
+The design is dressed up with some plants from the symbol library and finally, the design plotted onto an architectural C size sheet with a title block.

 And the steps to take in detail.